pbrisbin/bandit/README.md

 Player-interaction is accomplished by defining a `Player` subclass and assigning its instance in `config.rb`.
-You can see how the default `Player::Mpc` is written/used for guidance in writing others.
+You can see how the default `Players::Mpc` is written/used for guidance in writing others.

 ### Status